(Share this widely – every state need to see it)

 This is a series of articles written and compiled by KARA over the last few years drawing attention to the terrible odds and traumatic lives lived by 3rd, 4th and fifth generation abused children.
-Boys get tough & prison recidivism is reaching 80%.
+Boys get tough & 9 year prison recidivism exceeds 80%.

 Trauma doesn’t heal itself and America doesn’t provide much more than Prozac for tortured 12 year olds.